Dammit. I’m doing it again.

 Seeing him in person was kind of weird.
 Nobody ever looks just like the pictures in their profile, but I wasn’t going to let that spoil anything for me.
 I was going to go on the date without having any expectations, and just have fun.

-On our drive into town for dinner, Hot Dog Guy tells me that he didn’t make reservations.
-It was Friday night, I knew it might be a problem.
-We discuss where to eat and decide on The Hanover Street Chop House.
-I had never been there before and wanted to try something new.
+During our 10 minute drive into downtown for dinner, Hot Dog Guy tells me that he didn’t make reservations.
+It was Friday night, but we were going to try to get into a new steak house that I had never been to before.

 When we walk into the restaurant, the hostess asks us if we had reservations.